 Breathing can help you relax and reengage the thinking part of the brain so you can focus on the immediate issue at hand.
 Learning to breathe for running also can make you faster with a lower heart rate, which can make you better at any cardiovascular activity.

 For performance breathing, you should inhale and exhale through your nose.
 You may need to inhale through the nose but exhale out the mouth to speed the process as you first get started.

-A recommended book that thoroughly explains the processes is Patrick McKeown's "Oxygen Advantage" that describes this method of breathing that helps with not only recovery but also athletic performance.
-Another good book that is helpful is Dr. Belisa Vranich's "Breathe," which perfectly teaches a breathing method to make breathing stronger and help mitigate stress.
+A recommended book that thoroughly explains the processes is Patrick McKeown's "Oxygen Advantage" that describes this method of breathing that helps with recovery and athletic performance.
+Another good book is Dr. Belisa Vranich's "Breathe," which perfectly teaches a breathing method to make breathing stronger and help mitigate stress.